mongodb/mongo-cxx-driver/docs/content/contributing/legacy-release-guide.md

 	git push origin legacy
 	```

-Pushing the BUMP commit to the origin will kick off builds in Evergreen,
+Pushing the BUMP commit to the origin will kick off builds in Evergreen
-Travis CI and AppVeyor.
-Wait for all three builds to finish and pass.
+and Travis CI.
+Wait for both builds to finish and pass.

 ## Tag the Release